the-reefshark/tp/docs/UserGuide.md

 #### 5 - Tag

 Multiple user-defined tags can be attached to each bug.
 Tags aid in helping you draw connections between multiple bugs.
-For instance, two bugs with the same tag "Ui" indicates that both bugs are related to the user-interface.
+For instance, two bugs with the same tag **Ui** indicates that both bugs are related to the user-interface.

 #### 6 - Notes